Acerca de

 The word "bibi" means mother.

-Water is life, the first medicine—it connects us—bearing gifts of nourishment, community, ritual, & healing.
+Water is life, the first medicine—it connects us—bearing gifts of birth, nourishment, community, ritual, & healing.

 We believe in healing through natural, preventative, ancestral, and ceremonial holistic care.